zorosmith/upgraded-computing-machine/Welcome file.md

 perhaps module is not in module search path?

 **A1**.
 First, you should make sure that you executed the script *install_dependencies.sh* successfully.
 It's best to install the libraries with the same version listed in the script.
- Second, you should modify the path to fit your configuration at the botton of
+ Second, you should modify the path at the bottoｍ of

 **Q2**.
 How to use other training weights.